shawnbrown/datatest/docs/reference/index.rst

     Data Handling <data-handling>
     unittest-support

-For a full list of classes and objects, see the :ref:`Package Index <genindex>`.
+See the :ref:`Package Index <genindex>` for a full list of classes and objects.